Records Preservation Sample Clauses

 Records Preservation.
 The SUBCONSULTANT shall maintain books and records related to the performance of the CONTRACT and necessary to support amounts charged to the state under the CONTRACT for a minimum of three (3) years from the last action on the CONTRACT.
 The SUBCONSULTANT further agrees to cooperate fully with any audit and to make the books and records available to the Auditor General, chief procurement officer, internal auditor and/or the DEPARTMENT, and the federal funding entity (when applicable).
 The SUBCONSULTANT agrees to cooperate fully with any audit conducted by the Auditor General, chief procurement officer, internal auditor, and/or the DEPARTMENT and provide full access to all materials.
 Failure to maintain the books, records, and supporting documents required by this paragraph shall establish a presumption in favor of the state for the recovery of any funds paid by the state under the CONTRACT for which adequate books, records, and supporting documentation are not available to support their purported disbursement.

 Records Preservation.
-Subject to the requirements of this Section 5.03, each of the Seller Parties shall have the right to retain copies of all Documents relating to periods ending on or prior to the Closing Date (a) relating to information (including employment and medical records) regarding the Business Employees, (b) as may be required by any Governmental Authority, including pursuant to any applicable Law or regulatory request or (c) as may be necessary for any of the Seller Parties to perform their respective obligations pursuant to any Transaction Agreement, in each case subject to compliance with all applicable privacy Laws.
-The parties hereto shall preserve and keep, or cause to be preserved and kept, all original Documents and any copies thereof in their possession for the longer of (i) any applicable statute of limitations and (ii) a period of six (6) years from the Closing Date; provided, however, that any electronic mail shall be required to be preserved and kept only for a period of three (3) years (the “Retention Period”).
-During such applicable Retention Period, (A) Representatives of Seller, Buyer and their respective Affiliates shall, upon reasonable notice and for any reasonable business purpose, have access during normal business hours to examine, inspect and copy such Documents and (B) the parties hereto shall provide, or cause to be provided, to the other parties hereto and their respective Affiliates, access to such Documents as such other parties hereto or their respective Affiliates shall reasonably request in connection with any Action to which such other parties hereto or any of their respective Affiliates are parties or in connection with the requirements of any Law applicable to such other parties hereto or any of their respective Affiliates, in each case except as determined in good faith to be necessary to (1) ensure compliance with any applicable Law, (2) preserve any applicable privilege (including the attorney-client privilege), (3) comply with any contractual confidentiality obligations, or (4) restrict or prohibit access to Confidential Information (in the good faith judgment of the party claiming such exception).
+Subject to the requirements of this Section 6.03, each of Parent and the Seller shall have the right to retain copies of all books and records of the Company and the Transferred Companies (including emails) relating to periods ending on or prior to the Closing Date (i) relating to information (including employment and medical records) regarding the employees of the Company and the Transferred Companies, (ii) as may be required by any Governmental Authority, including pursuant to any applicable Law or regulatory request, (iii) as may be deemed appropriate in connection with any claim, counterclaim, action, audit, suit, arbitration, proceeding or investigation commenced or threatened by any party (including any Governmental Authority), or (iv) as may be necessary for Parent or the Seller to perform their respective obligations pursuant to any Transaction Agreement, in each case subject to compliance with all applicable privacy Laws.
+The parties hereto shall preserve and keep, or cause to be preserved and kept, all original books and records of the Company and the Transferred Companies and any copies thereof in their possession for the longer of (a) the period required under such party’s document retention policies and (b) any period required under applicable Law.
+During such retention period, Representatives of the Seller, Buyer and their respective Affiliates shall, upon reasonable notice and for any reasonable business purpose, have access during normal business hours to examine, inspect and copy such books and records (including emails).
+During such retention period, the parties hereto shall provide, or cause to be provided, to the other parties hereto and their respective Affiliates, access to such books and records of the Company and the Transferred Companies as such other parties hereto or their respective Affiliates shall reasonably request in connection with any Action to which such other parties hereto or any of their respective Affiliates are parties or in connection with the requirements of any Law applicable to such other parties hereto or any of their respective Affiliates.

 Records Preservation.
 The SUBCONSULTANT shall maintain for a minimum of five years after the receipt of final payment, adequate books, records and supporting documents to verify the amounts, recipients and uses of all disbursements of funds passing in conjunction with the CONTRACT.
 The CONTRACT and all books, records, and supporting documents related to the CONTRACT shall be available for review and audit by the Auditor General, chief procurement officer, internal auditor and/or the DEPARTMENT, and the federal funding entity (when applicable).
 The SUBCONSULTANT agrees to cooperate fully with any audit conducted by the Auditor General, chief procurement officer, internal auditor and/or the DEPARTMENT and provide full access to all materials.
 Failure to maintain the books, records, and supporting documents required by this paragraph shall establish a presumption in favor of the state for the recovery of any funds paid by the state under the CONTRACT for which adequate books, records, and supporting documentation are not available to support their purported disbursement.